Getting Started on Heroku with Python

 in the example app looks like this:

-is important here.
-It declares that this process type is attached to Heroku’s HTTP routing stack and receives web traffic when deployed.
+is important here because it declares that this process type attaches to Heroku’s HTTP routing stack and receives web traffic when deployed.
 The command used here runs Gunicorn, the web server, and passes in a configuration file.

 A Procfile can contain additional process types.
 For example, you can declare a background worker process that processes items off a queue.